Oblique Seville: 2020-2023

 Seville finished third in the 2023 Jamaican national championships 100 m race, behind surprise winner Rohan Watson.
-Competing at the 2023 World Athletics Championships in Budapest, he equalled his personal best in his first qualifying heat, running 9.86 seconds for the 100 metres.
-In the final of the 100 m he finished fourth.
+Competing at the 2023 World Athletics Championships in Budapest, he ran the same as his personal best in his first qualifying heat, running 9.86 seconds for the 100 metres.
+In the final of the 100 m he finished fourth in 9.88 seconds.

+2024

-In March 2024, he lowered his 200 metres personal best time to 20.17 in Kingston, Jamaica. in May 2024, he ran 19.96 for a straight 200 metres in Atlanta.
-He ran a personal best and world-leading time of 9.82 seconds to win the Racers Grand Prix in Kingston, Jamaica on 1 June 2024, with Noah Lyles in second place.
+In March, he lowered his 200 metres personal best time to 20.17 in Kingston, Jamaica.
+In May, he ran 19.96 for a straight 200 metres in Atlanta.
+He ran a personal best and world-leading time of 9.82 seconds to win the Racers Grand Prix in Kingston on 1 June, with Noah Lyles in second place.

 In August 2024, at the Paris 2024 Olympics he further improved his 100 m personal best to 9.81 seconds to win his semi-final, before placing eighth in the final.

 In December 2024, it was announced that he had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.

+2025

-In the opening slam held in Kingston, he finished second over 100 metres, running 10.08 seconds (−1.3 m/s).
+In April, at the Kingston Grand Slam, the inaugural Grand Slam Track meeting, he finished second over 100 metres, running 10.08 seconds (−1.3 m/s).
 At the second event in Miami, he finished second over 100 metres and third in the 200 metres to finish overall runner-up to Kenny Bednarek in the two-race short sprint category.
 He improved his 100 m seasons best to 9.97 seconds at the Racers Grand Prix in Kingston, Jamaica on 7 June 2025.
 He ran 9.83 seconds to finish runner-up to Kishane Thompson in the 100 m at the 2025 Jamaican Athletics Championships.

-On 19 July, he ran 9.86 seconds to win the 100 metres ahead of Noah Lyles and Letsile Tebogo at the 2025 London Athletics Meet, part of the 2025 Diamond League.
-The following month, he finished ahead of Lyles again winning in 9.87 (−0.3 m/s) at the 2025 Athletissima event in Lausanne in wet conditions where no other racer broke 10 seconds.
+On 19 July, he ran 9.86 seconds to win the 100 metres ahead of Noah Lyles and Letsile Tebogo at the London Diamond League, part of the 2025 Diamond League.
+The following month, he finished ahead of Lyles again winning in 9.87 (−0.3 m/s) at the Athletissima event in Lausanne in wet conditions.

-On 14 September 2025 at the 2025 World Championships, Seville won his the gold medal in the men's 100 metres, running 9.86 seconds in the semi-finals, and a new personal best of 9.77 seconds in the final to finish ahead of compatriot Kishane Thompson in second, and Noah Lyles third.
+On 14 September 2025 at the 2025 World Championships, Seville won the gold medal in the men's 100 metres, running 9.86 seconds in the semi-finals, and a new personal best of 9.77 seconds in the final to finish ahead of compatriot Kishane Thompson in second and Noah Lyles third.
+In October 2025, he had surgery to repair a toe injury he had since high school.